benliao1/HV-Enclosure/README.md

 - An **HV Electrical Box** which contains electronics to operate the high voltage contactors and bleeder resistors on the input side of the converter under test
 - An **Auxiliary HV Electrical Box** which is an __optional__ assembly containing electronics to operate bleeder resistors on the output side of the converter under test

-The cover protects a person against catastraphic mechanical failure and against unintentional contact between a foreign object and the converter under test.
+The cover protects a person against catastrophic mechanical failure and against unintentional contact between a foreign object and the converter under test.
 The electrical boxes and button assembly ensure that the converter under test can only be energized (i.e. connected to the power supply) when the cover is down; when the cover is up, bleeder resistors are automatically connected across the input to bleed any large input capacitors that may be energized (and, if the auxiliary HV Electrical Box is used, bleeder resistors are automatically connected across the output to bleed any large output capacitors as well).

 ## Repository Structure